Cyprus investigates possible missile crash near Nicosia

 Cyprus is close to Syria.
 Israeli warplanes fired missiles targeting Syrian military positions in Homs and the Damascus outskirts overnight in an attack that killed at least four civilians and wounded another 21.

-If verified, it would be the first time that Cyprus has been caught up in military operations in the Middle East despite its proximity to the region.
+If verified, it would be the first time that Cyprus has been caught in the crosshairs of military operations in the Middle East despite its proximity to the region.

 Officials were studying debris at the crash site, said Kudret Ozersay, the foreign minister of Northern Cyprus, a breakaway state recognised only by Turkey.